 Take a Tour

-Due to the current state of things, you will probably have to make an appointment in advance before being able to tour the apartment complexes.
+Due to the current state of things, you will probably have to make an appointment in advance before being able to tour the various apartment complexes.
 It is also a good idea to reach out to the property management team beforehand to go over social distancing protocols and whether or not they are actually renting apartments right now due to the ongoing pandemic.

 Figure Out Your Must-Have Amenities

 If this is the case, then you will need to make sure your future community can accommodate.
 While pondering the available amenities of each place, you should also jot down any questions you may have for your landlord or property manager.

 Avoid Popular Moving Seasons

 As you may already know, there are peak moving seasons.
 Thus, you should try to relocate or move to your new apartment during a less popular time, if at all possible.

-Since Farmington Hills is in Michigan, you can expect to find a lot of people moving in the early fall, late spring, and throughout the summer months.
-Of course, no one wants to move in the wintertime or late fall, but if you can move in your apartment home during the offseason, not only can you potentially save money on movers, you are also more likely to find better move-in specials and more affordable rental rates.
+Since Farmington Hills is in Oakland County, Michigan, you can expect to find a lot of people moving in the early fall, late spring, and throughout the summer months.
+Of course, no one wants to move in the wintertime or late fall, but if you can move into your apartment home during the offseason, not only can you potentially save money on movers, you are also more likely to find better move-in specials and more affordable rental rates.

 Ultimately, these are just a few things you can do to ensure that your apartment search goes smoothly.
-In general, deciding to move to Farmington Hills is a great choice because there are ample parks, everyday conveniences, top-rated schools, endless entertainment options, and so much more.
-That said, if you still need some assistance finding an apartment in the city, then feel free to contact a team member at Botsford Place Terrace Apartments, or you can check out their website for more information.
+In general, deciding to move to Farmington Hills, MI is a great choice because there are ample parks, everyday conveniences, top-rated schools, such as top elementary schools, top middle schools, and top high schools, endless entertainment options, such as visiting cities near Farmington Hills, like the Motor City, or attractions, like the Farmington Civic Theater, and so much more.

 Justin Becker ·